red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/defining-flows.rst

     flow user gestured $gesture
         match GestureUserAction.Finished(gesture=$gesture)

-With the help of these flows we can construct another abstraction, flows that represent bot or user intents:
+With the help of these flows we can construct another abstraction, flows that represent bot or user intent:

 .. code-block:: colang